iokiwi/hack-and-learn/walkthroughs/mr-robot.md

 listening on [any] 1234 ...
 ```

-Now, while the netcat listener is running trigger the reverse shell script by visiting a non existant URL on the website, causing wordpress to process the  `404 Template` with our reverse shell script.
+Now, while the netcat listener is running trigger the reverse shell script by visiting a non existent URL on the website, causing wordpress to process the  `404 Template` with our reverse shell script.

 http://10.0.2.5/idontexist